anthony3974/Gassy-Clicks/README.md

 # Gassy Clicks

 .NET MAUI Gas cost calculator <br>
-Enter Distance, Efficinty and Cost of Gas then recive the total
+Enter Distance, Efficiency and Cost of Gas then receive the total